RumeelHussainbnb/CoreDAODocs/docs/Learn/products/coreBTC/overview.md

 - **Redemption Process:** Users can burn their coreBTC to retrieve their locked Bitcoin.
 The coreBTC smart contract verifies the burn and instructs the Locker to send the equivalent Bitcoin to the user’s specified address.

 ## Conclusion
-coreBTC is a transformative component of the Core DAO ecosystem, enhancing the utility of Bitcoin by enabling its active participation in DeFi while adhering to the principles of decentralization and security.
-Through its intricate system of Lockers, Relayers, and smart contracts, coreBTC ensures that Bitcoin can be safely used and transacted within the Core DAO ecosystem, broadening its appeal and functional utility.
+coreBTC is a transformative component of the Core Chain ecosystem, enhancing the utility of Bitcoin by enabling its active participation in DeFi while adhering to the principles of decentralization and security.
+Through its intricate system of Lockers, Relayers, and smart contracts, coreBTC ensures that Bitcoin can be safely used and transacted within the Core Chain ecosystem, broadening its appeal and functional utility.